 SEED MONEY: Reddit founder Invests in app linking Gambling, social media [Bloomberg]

-TEAMED UP: WynnBET’s Indiana deal with Cincinnati Reds bets on Ohio [CDC Gaming]
+TEAMED UP: WynnBET’s Indiana deal with Cincinnati Reds bets on Ohio sports betting [CDC Gaming]

 ILLINOIS ENTREE: Bally’s completes Jumer’s deal [PRN]

 INSIGHTS: Measuring sports betting interest by league fandom [Nielsen]

 DEBUTS: Jeopardy!
 James pens column for Athletic about line shopping [Athletic]